ConorC-git-loc/twitter-lite/README.md

 User can unfollow another user

+User can see tweets only from users that they follow (click on 'following' link on root page)

 User can search for other users by their name or email

 User can see how many followers they have, how many are following